wendydevel/animgif/README.md

 # How I produce animated GIFs for my BDSMlr blog
+---
+**NOTE**

+This process requires a Linux shell and will therefore only work on Linux based systems.
+If you have a solution for other systems, you are welcome to contribute.
+You  can contact me via wendyslutwhore@gmail.com

+---

 ## Involved tools
 - kdenlive for video editing - https://kdenlive.org